 This activity is great because it allows the kids to practice adding different numbers.
 Some with regrouping and some without.
 With the randomness of spinning, the kids will come up with different addition problems every time

 And it offers instant feedback on whether the answer was correct or not.
 By adding the number of beans to the hundreds chart after each spin the kids can see right away what the correct answer should be.

-Ants and butterflies are typically well-known with kids.
-Create paper butterflies, or use pipe cleaners and coffee filters to make them.
+Insect Crafts: Ants and butterflies are typically well-known with kids.
+Create paper butterflies, or use pipe cleaners and coffee filters to make tie dyed butterflies.